-On a regular basis, teacher workshops on various aspects of global studies are sponsored by the CREEES and by Hemispheres, the international area studies outreach consortium, which is a collaborative partnership of the four Title-VI funded area studies centers on the University of Texas campus.
+Teacher workshops on various aspects of global studies are held regularly, sponsored by CREEES and by Hemispheres: The International Area Studies Outreach Consortium, a collaborative partnership of the four Title-VI funded area studies centers on The University of Texas campus.
 Workshop topics may cover regional or global issues.

 Summer Teachers' Institute 2009: "Sense of Place: Intersecting Geography, History, and Culture"